AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 ![Playback Faders with key profiles applied](/docs/images/Playback-Faders-with-key-profiles-applied.png)

-The screen relating to each playback fader shows the allocated function of the blue and grey buttons.
+The screen relating to each playback fader shows the allocated function of the Select and Flash buttons.

 ## Playback priority